 Water the pots carefully so that the soil does not splatter onto a plant; by doing this, it will prevent any bacterial contamination.
 Check the plants daily to keep the soil moist but not saturated.

 Another way to water these plants is to place pots into a plastic container.
-Fill the water about one inch and the plant will get moist through the holes on the bottom of the pots.
+Fill the water for about one inch and the plant will get moist through the holes on the bottom of the pots.

 My preference is to place pots with plants into a cardboard box (that keeps the soil moist longer), and water each plant very carefully from the top.